TheRealH0u/TheRealHouScoreboard/README.md

 Then you just slap those matches into matches folder.
 You can even rename them so you know better witch match is what.
 And thats it.

+##Version 2.0
+- Added a default folder where the default images for teams are stored.
+- Updated the look of the program
+- Games are no longer named by folder but are named by "one team" VS "another team"